Work on *what* to change, not just managing change

 models of change

 The Diffusion model of change is a fancy way of saying “shit happens”.
 Change simply diffuses into our lives somehow.
 The word “diffusion” implies that change propagates, perhaps via social contact or some other process, throughout a group of connected people.
-But this change model doesn’t really add much to our understanding of how change can occur.
+But this change model doesn’t add much to our understanding of how change can occur.

 The Hole-in-the-floor model of change